aws-samples/suse-linux-on-aws-workshop/README.md

-## My Project
+## SUSE Linux on AWS Workshop

-TODO: Fill this README out!
+This repository contains the source code and assets of the workshop.

-Be sure to:
+To get started with the **SUSE Linux on AWS** Workshop visit https://catalog.workshops.aws/suse-linux-on-aws.

-* Change the title in this README
+## Contributing

-* Edit your repository description on GitHub
+See [Contributing Guidelines](CONTRIBUTING.md) for more information.

 ## Security

-See [CONTRIBUTING](CONTRIBUTING.md#security-issue-notifications) for more information.
+See [Security issue notifications](CONTRIBUTING.md#security-issue-notifications) for more information.

 ## License

-This library is licensed under the MIT-0 License.
+This Workshop is licensed under the MIT-0 License.
 See the LICENSE file.